labgrid-project/labgrid/doc/configuration.rst

 IMXUSBDriver
 ~~~~~~~~~~~~
-A IMXUSBDriver is used to upload an image into a device in the imx USB loader
+A :any:`IMXUSBDriver` is used to upload an image into a device in the imx USB
-state.
+loader state.
 This is useful to bootstrap a bootloader onto a device.
 This driver uses the imx-usb-loader tool from barebox.

 Binds to: